The Chern Sectional Curvature of a Hermitian Manifold: Introduction

-Suppose $(M,h)$ is an $n$-dimensional Hermitian manifold, and $g=\re h$ is the background Riemannian metric associated to $h$.
-Let us denote by $D$ and $\na$ the Chern (or Hermitian) connection and the Levi-Civita (or Riemannian) connection, respectively.
-The curvature tensors of the Chern connection and the Levi-Civita connection are denoted by $\KR$ and $R$.
-It is well known that $h$ is K\"ahler if and only if the Chern connection $D$ coincide with the Levi-Civita $\na$ (refer to \cite{Huy,Mo,Zh}, etc.).
+Let us denote by $D$ and $\na$ the Chern connection and the Levi-Civita (or Riemannian) connection, respectively.
+The curvature operators of the Chern connection and the Levi-Civita connection are denoted by $\KR$ and $R$, respectively.
+It is well known that $h$ is K\"ahler if and only if the Chern connection $D$ coincides with the Levi-Civita $\na$ (refer to \cite{Huy,Mo,Zh}, etc.).
 Hence $\KR$ is the linear extension of $R$ over $\BC$ under K\"ahler hypothesis.